IBM/aspera-cli/README.erb.md

 $ <%=cmd%> preview scan --overwrite=always
 ```

+When the preview generator is first executed it will create a file: `.aspera_access_key`
+which contains the access key used.
+On subsequent run it reads this file and check that previews are generated for the same access key, else it fails.
+This is to prevent clash of different access keys using the same root.

 ## Configuration for Execution in scheduler

 Here is an example of configuration for use with cron on Linux.
 Adapt the scripts to your own preference.